Breaching Euclidean Distance-Preserving Data Perturbation Using Few Known Inputs: Introduction

-Recently, Euclidean distance preserving data perturbation for \textit{census model} \footnote{The census model is widely studied in the field of security control for statistical databases \cite{Adam:89}.}has gained attention (\cite{Chen_05, Oliveira:03, Oliveira_04p, Liu_06b, MCG:2006, Chen_07t, TPSSL:2008}) because it mitigates the privacy/accuracy trade-off by guaranteeing perfect accuracy.
-The census model using Euclidean distance preserving data perturbation can be illustrated as follows.
+Recently, Euclidean distance-preserving data perturbation for the \textit{census model} \footnote{The census model is widely studied in the field of security control for statistical databases \citep{Adam:89}.}has gained attention (\citep{Chen_05, Oliveira:03, Oliveira_04p, Liu_06b, MCG:2006, Chen_07t, TPSSL:2008, WCKM:2009}) because it mitigates the privacy/accuracy trade-off by guaranteeing perfect accuracy.
+The census model using Euclidean distance-preserving data perturbation can be illustrated as follows.
 An organization has a private, real-valued dataset $X$ (represented as a matrix where each column is a data record) and wishes to make it publicly available for data analysis while keeping the individual records (columns) private.
-To accomplish this, $Y = T(X)$ is released to the public where $T(.)$ is a function, known only to the data owner, that preserves Euclidean distances between columns.
+To accomplish this, $Y = T(X)$ is released to the public where $T(.)$ is a function, known only to the data owner that preserves Euclidean distances between columns.
 With this nice property, many useful data mining algorithms, with only minor modification, can be applied to $Y$ and produce {\em exactly the same} patterns that would be extracted if the algorithm was applied directly to $X$.
-For example, assume single-link, agglomerative hierarchical clustering (using Euclidean distance) is applied directly to $Y$.
-The cluster memberships in the resulting dendogram will be identical to those in the dendogram produced if the same algorithm is applied to $X$.
+For example, assume single-link, agglomerative hierarchical clustering (using Euclidean distance) is applied directly to $Y$ \citep{HK:2006}.
+The cluster memberships in the resulting dendrogram will be identical to those in the dendrogram produced if the same algorithm is applied to $X$.

-However, the issue of how well the private data is hidden after Euclidean distance preserving data perturbation needs careful study.
-Without any prior knowledge, the attacker can do very little (if anything) to accurately recover the private data.
-However, no prior knowledge seems an unreasonable assumption in many situations.
-Consideration of prior knowledge based attack techniques against Euclidean distance preserving transformations is an important avenue of study.
-In this paper, we take a step in this direction by considering two types of prior knowledge and, for each, develop an attack technique by which the attacker can estimate private data in $X$ from the perturbed data $Y$.